nhsuk/frontend-dotnetcore/src/NHSUKFrontEndLibraryTagHelpers/NHSUK.FrontEndLibrary.TagHelpers/Tags/Table/README.md

 ﻿# Table

-To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/179).

 ## Guidance

 Find out more about the table component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/table).